sujato/cullavagga/dpcv-project.md

     msgid “ekaṃ samayaṃ bhagavā sāvatthiyaṃ viharati jetavane anāthapiṇḍikassa ārāme.” msgstr “At one time the Buddha was staying near Sāvatthī in Jeta’s Grove, Anāthapiṇḍika’s monastery.”

-Here there is a rich set of data that is associated with each segment.
-We have:
+This contains a rich set of data that is associated with each segment.

 1. HTML markup, for presentation on the web.
 2. Reference details for multiple published editions.